danielwildsmith/finance-dashboard/README.md

 The backend server is deployed using Firebase Cloud Functions and includes JWT authentication for secure user access.
 A daily background job updates the MySQL database with the latest transaction and balance data.

-For easy exploration, the website provides sample data accessible with the following credentials: username: **sample**, password: **password**.
+For easy exploration, the website provides sample data accessible with the following credentials - username: **sample**, password: **password**.
 Please note that linking your personal financial accounts involves risks that should be considered.

 ## Preview
 _Note that this is sample data - I'm not this rich lol._